liamlangli/webtix/README.md

 We want that you could implement your customized ray-tracing algorithm by just write several lines of glsl shader code.

-Assume that ray-tracing developers would like to share your render result with others mostly.
+Assume that ray-tracing developers would like to share their render result with others mostly.
 So we implement project with webgl & typescript. which was easy to share and present.

 ## Core Component
 - [ ] BVH builder